lewis-worsley/digital-media-agency/README.md

 Errors fixed:
 <img src="assets/readme-images/html-markup-check-after.jpg">
+Whilst the remaining issues were able to be fixed, the warning still remains.

-The quote section does not need no heading elements due to no hierarchy of importance.
+In this instance, the quote section does not need no heading elements due to no hierarchy of importance.
 It is a standalone section which conveys only one message: the Founder's thoughts.

 #### CSS Validator
 <hr>